 Read the transcripts and listen to the audio files (when available) for the Black Women Oral History Project.

-For information about the interviewees and any access or use restrictions for the interviews, see the finding aids for the Black Women Oral History and the Biographical Files of the Black Women Oral History.
+For information about the interviewees and any access or use restrictions for the interviews, see the finding aids for the Black Women Oral History Project and the Biographical Files of the Black Women Oral History Project.